Nationals vs. Reds Player Props Betting Odds

 Thomas Stats

-- Thomas has collected 97 hits with 21 doubles, two triples, 14 home runs and 20 walks.
-He has driven in 44 runs with seven stolen bases.
+- Thomas has 99 hits with 22 doubles, two triples, 14 home runs, 20 walks and 44 RBI.
+He's also stolen seven bases.

 Thomas Recent Games